ryanatkn/svelte-library-transitive-types-bug-reproduction/README.md

 # svelte-library-transitive-types-bug-reproduction

-This is a reproduction of types generating incorrectly with `svelte-package` for transitive dependencies.
+This is a reproduction of types generating incorrectly with `svelte-package` for dependencies that get re-exported.
 It appears that mismatches between file names/paths and package.json `exports` aliases causes this.